 We gather the best personal growth authors & speakers, transformational coaches, and extraordinary minds and invite them to a casual conversation or share their best talks from the A-fest stage.

 You will then have a chance to listen to these discussions and speeches about thought-provoking ideas on demand — the ones that normally happen behind closed doors.

+What did you think of this podcasts beginners guide?
 Share your ideas and thoughts in the comments section below.